-The underlying mortality assumptions and all other actuarial assumptions used in June 30, 2018 were based on the results of a January 2014 actuarial experience study for the period 1997 to 2011.
-Further details of the Experience Study can found on the CalPERS website.
+The underlying mortality assumptions and all other actuarial assumptions used for the June 30, 2018 measurement date were based on the results of a December 2017 actuarial experience study for the period 1997 to 2015.
+Further details of the Experience Study can be found on the CalPERS website.